FrostSource/hla-custom-wrist-pockets/README.md

 Extract the downloaded zip directly into your addon content folder.

-**Important:** Move the `scripts/` folder from your addon's content directory into your addon's game directory.
+**Important:** Move the `scripts/` folder from your addons content directory into your addons game directory.
 ![](docs/img/moving_scripts_folder.gif)

 ## Using